ChocolateApp/Chocolate/README.md

 - [ ] Multiple interface
 - [ ] Statistics
 - [ ] Custom intro
-- [ ] Detect series outro and skip them
 - [ ] Add a system to search for subtitles
 - [ ] Send issues directly from the website

 # Work in progress
-- [ ] Remove all Flask templates

 - [ ] Detect series intro and skip them